Freeway Park Improvements

 Landmarks

 In July 2022, the City of Seattle Landmarks and Preservation Board designated Freeway Park a City Landmark.
 Seattle Parks and Recreation (SPR) and Landmarks Preservation Board finalized the Controls and Incentives Agreement in June 2023.
-View the Controls and Incentives document here.
+View the Controls and Incentives document.

 Community Participation

 One of the critical components of this project is public outreach.
 There is a very diverse set of stakeholders that surround and use the park.
-Together with our consultant team, we will engage with the adjacent Washington State Convention Center, the surrounding business community, residents who live around the park, homeless individuals who use the park on a frequent basis, and other stakeholders and user groups.
+Together with our consultant team, we engaged with the adjacent Washington State Convention Center, the surrounding business community, residents who live around the park, homeless individuals who use the park frequently, and other stakeholders and user groups.

 Public Kick-Off Event 9/10/2019